Murder Convict Sentenced To Death - UrduPoint

 Murder Convict Sentenced To Death

-A murder convict was sentenced to death on Monday for killing a relative over land dispute in Gongapind village in the limits of Hassanabdal Police station in 2020
+A murder convict was sentenced to death on Friday for killing his relative over a land dispute in Bhallar Joggi village in the limits of Hassanabdal Police Station in 2023.
+The additional session judge, Farkhanda Irshad, also imposed a fine on the convict as damages

-ATTOCK, (UrduPoint / Pakistan Point News - 26th Feb, 2024) A murder convict was sentenced to death on Monday for killing a relative over land dispute in Gongapind village in the limits of Hassanabdal Police station in 2020.
+ATTOCK, (UrduPoint / Pakistan Point News - 1st Mar, 2024) A murder convict was sentenced to death on Friday for killing his relative over a land dispute in Bhallar Joggi village in the limits of Hassanabdal Police Station in 2023.
+The additional session judge, Farkhanda Irshad, also imposed a fine on the convict as damages.

-According to the FIR registered under section 302 and 311 of Pakistan Penal Code (PPC) at Hassanabdal Police station, the accused Muhammad Azam had shot dead his relative identified as Tanveer Ahmed over land dispute and fled the site of the crime.
+According to the FIR registered under sections 302 and 311 of the Pakistan Penal Code (PPC) at Hassanabdal Police Station, the accused, Sakhawat Hussain Shah, had shot dead his relative over a land dispute.
+The suspect was later arrested, and police recovered weapons utilized during the cold-blood murder.

-Police later arrested him from his hideout through human and digital intelligence.

 APP/nsi/378